Saumay-Agrawal/ceph-dashboard/README.md

 # ceph-dashboard

-Contains the mockups, prototypes and code for UI elements of the ceph dashboard.
+This repository contains the various mockups made for the dashboard, code for the prototype graphs and UI screenshots of working graphs.